Hand holding a pinless moisture meter flat against wood-look kitchen flooring near a stainless appliance and white cabinets.

 Moisture Appears in Multiple Locations

-Moisture detected across several areas often indicates widespread migration beneath the flooring surface.
+Elevated readings across several areas often indicate widespread migration beneath the flooring surface.
 This pattern suggests that water has moved beyond its original entry point.

 Look for: